flexcompute/Flow360PythonClient/README.md

 >>> flow360client.case.DeleteCase('<case_id>')
 ```
 Caution: You won't be able to recover your deleted case or mesh files including its results after your deletion.

+# Version history
+## release-0.1
+* Viscous gradient scheme changed from node-based Green-Gauss gradients to a Least-squares gradient scheme
+* Improved both pressure and velocity limiters to help with supersonic and transonic cases.

+## release-0.2
+* Minor modifications to enhance convergence